 3) Over four decades it’s kept an almost mythical hold over some of the world’s greatest sailors.
 To win it becomes an obsession.
 The sailors endure extreme conditions, and since the race began, five have tragically been lost at sea.

 4) There are over 1,000 people involved in the organisation of the race and two identical ‘Race Village kits’, made up of the event infrastructure, that leapfrog around the world to each host city.

-5) During the 2017-18 race, the fleet will blast across the North Atlantic from Newport Rhode Island on the transatlantic leg to Cardiff, which is worth double points.
-It’ll be the first time the race has returned to British shores in 12 years.
+5) During the 2017-18 race, the fleet raced across the North Atlantic from Newport Rhode Island on the transatlantic leg to Cardiff.
+It was the first time the race had returned to British shores in 12 years.